kelvinwongg/yapi/README.md

 **The YAPI project is just does that!**

 # How it works
+YAPI is complying with OAS3.
-YAPI is all about YAML files, You give it a YAML file, and YAPI do things for you.
+YAPI is all about a YAML file, You feed it with a YAML file, and it does things for you.
 Be it construct a database and create a RESTful API endpoints that does normal CRUD operation to the database.
-You can also hook into the endpoints and doing just whatever you want with your own programming languages, and even opt-in to response to client-side with the object methods provided by YAPI.
+You can also hook into the endpoints and doing just whatever you want with your own programming languages, or opt-in to response to client with the methods provided by YAPI.